Scheduling Wizard Introduction

 The system was designed to help users select the best technician for the job based on their skill set and estimated time of arrival to that call.
 The system uses Total Office Manager’s Skills Checking feature and combines it with our GPS tracking and mapping systems.

-The following process is almost identical to creating a work order using the method you are likely already used to.
+This process is almost identical to creating a work order using the method you are likely already used to.

 - Select a customer or job from the drop-down list.
 You may search simply by typing in a few characters.